pierreduchemin/wifireminders/README.md

 ![QR code](http://glesik.ru/playground/android/wifireminders_qr.png "QR code")

-If you like this application and want to see it on Google Play, please [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8RNEWF8QHQHTN) so I can pay registration fee.
+If you like this application and want to see it on Google Play, please [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8RNEWF8QHQHTN) (Bitcoin: 15bSZLRTF3nH9uLrsqW2xm5UMdcd3eqF1e) so I can pay registration fee.

 ## Changelog